-Applicants do not need to be in full time employment or education.
+Applicants need to be in employment in the private, public or third sector.

 Applicants are asked to complete an application form, explaining why they wish to be selected, what they propose to do and with what purpose, informing us of their present work and future career intentions and why they consider themselves to be suitable to be granted the Scholarship.